 In most of the situations brought to my attention, my mentee felt the comment was unjust or completely out of line, and in some of the cases this was true but two negatives will not help anyone!!

-So we as business owns must think what will help us grow from this comment: how we respond to the negative comment will, in fact, help us succeed in the long run.
+So we as business owners must think, what will help us grow from this comment: how we respond to the negative comment will, in fact, help us succeed in the long run.

 I, on the other hand, take negative comments as an opportunity to learn and grow.